The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-Of course, making rigorous sense of the above requires some work.
-The integrand $Y_{s-}(x)$ will be precisely defined shortly.
+Solutions to \eqref{e_spde1} will be defined as satisfying, in an appropriate sense, the integration by parts formula above.
 The integrator $L(ds,dx)$ is a spectrally positive $\alpha$-stable martingale measure, defined e.g. by Mytnik \cite[Definition~1.2]{M2002}, of which the $\alpha$-stable noise $\dot{L}$ is the distributional derivative.
-We define the $\alpha$-stable martingale measure in Section~\ref{s_stablemeasures}, in particular see Definition~\ref{def_stablemeasure}, and we construct the (Walsh-It\^o) stochastic integral with respect to $L$ in Section~\ref{s_stochcalc}.
+We define the $\alpha$-stable martingale measure in Section~\ref{s_stablemeasures}, in particular see Definition~\ref{def_stablemeasure}, and the stochastic integral with respect to $L$ is discussed in Section~\ref{s_stochcalc}.
 For the time being, we simply note that the relationship between the spectrally positive $\alpha$-stable martingale measure and the $\alpha$-stable process with no negative jumps is analogous to the relationship between the Brownian sheet and Brownian motion (see e.g. \cite{Walsh}).